 The future of EMGS rest in the hands of our new investigators, who will define the directions we take and galvanize the next generation of our membership base.
-New investigators who have recently transitioned to independence are invited to apply to be part of a Newly Independent Investigator Engagement Group.
+New investigators who have recently transitioned to independence, and who are committed to developing their roles as leaders within the EMGS, are invited to apply to be part of a Newly Independent Investigator Engagement Program.
 Accepted recipients will receive a commitment to cover their costs to attend up to three Annual Meetings over a five-year period.
 In exchange, recipients must maintain active and engaged membership in EMGS.

 Successful applicants must:

 •Be involved in non-trainee research relevant to the EMGS mission.